Written By John VanDerLaan

 What is the best rod length for surf fishing?

-Most surf fishing rods range from 9 to 14 feet in length.
+The best rod length for surf fishing is between 9 and 14 feet.
 Most anglers choose a rod between 10-12 feet long because it gives them a little of the best of both worlds.
 They can fish close and far with it.
 This is key for surf fishing when you may need to cast farther out to a school of fish, but most of your fishing is closer to shore.

 Can I use a 7-foot rod for surf fishing?

-Yes, it is possible to use a 7-foot rod for surf fishing, I did this for years.
+Yes, you can use a 7-foot rod for surf fishing, I did this for years.
 However, it may not be the best overall choice if you're surf fishing.
-Here are some things to consider when choosing the length of your surf fishing rod:
+A much better choice would be a rod in the 10-12 foot range.
+The longer rod will cast much further and give you more leverage for fighting bug fish in the surf.

 What's the difference between a surf rod and beach rod?